Join Here | Log In

 Here are a few of the studies on cancer and folic acid:

-• A study of 848 women with breast cancer and a control group of 28,345 women without cancer found premenopausal women with higher plasma folate levels were at a higher risk of breast cancer.
-The study was to determine if B12 and folate prevented breast cancers; researchers noted the results were ‘unexpected’.[ref]
+• A study of 848 women with breast cancer and a control group of 28,345 women without cancer found that premenopausal women with higher plasma folate levels were at a higher risk of breast cancer.
+Researchers noted the results were ‘unexpected’.[ref]

 • Another study found women with higher plasma folate levels (top third) were at double the odds of ERβ- breast cancer.[ref]